How to become Make-up artist

 - take part in student film, theatre and photography projects

-- work at charity or student fashion shows
+- help out at charity or student fashion shows

-- work shadow an established make-up artist or photographer
+- work shadow an established make-up artist or photographic stylist

 Further information